Skip to content

 • Know Some Driving Rules Here

 Some complicated driving rules could become a nuisance if you want to hire a car in New Zealand.
-First, you have to look carefully before crossing the road, and sometimes you could find signs that tell tourists where the traffic is coming from.
+First, you have to look carefully before crossing the road, and sometimes, you can find signs that tell tourists where the traffic is coming from.
 But if you want to rent a car while being there, keep an eye out for one-way highways, like bridges on the South Island, and always remember to drive on the left-hand side of the road.
-We stick to the speed limit because it’s hugely important there; you would be fined if you exceeded it by a few kilometers.
+We stick to the speed limit because it’s essential there; you would be fined if you exceeded it by a few kilometres.

 Things You Should Not Miss in New Zealand